Zee159/coachflux/TERMS_OF_SERVICE.md

 ## 10. COMPLIANCE & LEGAL

 ### 10.1 Applicable Law
+These Terms are governed by:
+- **International Users**: Laws of your local jurisdiction
-These Terms are governed by the laws of England and Wales (or your jurisdiction).
+- **UK Users**: Laws of England and Wales
+- **EU Users**: EU law and local member state law
+- **Australian Users**: Australian Consumer Law and applicable state/territory laws

 ### 10.2 Data Protection
 We aim to comply with:
-- UK GDPR and Data Protection Act 2018
+- **UK**: UK GDPR and Data Protection Act 2018
-- EU GDPR (where applicable)
+- **EU**: General Data Protection Regulation (GDPR)
+- **Australia**: Privacy Act 1988 (Cth) and Australian Privacy Principles (APPs)
-- Other applicable data protection regulations
+- **International**: Best practices for global data protection

 **Note**: As a prototype, full compliance measures are still being implemented.

+### 10.3 Australian Consumer Law (ACL)
+For Australian users, nothing in these Terms excludes, restricts, or modifies any consumer guarantee, right, or remedy under the Australian Consumer Law that cannot be excluded, restricted, or modified by agreement.

-### 10.3 AI Regulations
+### 10.4 AI Regulations
 We are monitoring and preparing for:
-- EU AI Act requirements (transparency, human oversight, audit logs)
+- **EU**: AI Act requirements (transparency, human oversight, audit logs)
-- UK AI regulation developments
+- **UK**: AI regulation developments
+- **Australia**: Voluntary AI Ethics Framework
-- Industry best practices for responsible AI
+- **International**: Industry best practices for responsible AI

-### 10.4 Dispute Resolution
+### 10.5 Dispute Resolution

-For any disputes:
+**Informal Resolution (All Jurisdictions):**
 1. Contact the development team to resolve informally
+2. We will respond within 14 business days

+**Formal Dispute Resolution:**
-2. If unresolved, disputes will be subject to the jurisdiction of England and Wales
+- **UK/EU Users**: Disputes subject to jurisdiction of England and Wales
+- **Australian Users**: Disputes subject to jurisdiction of Australian courts
+- **Other International Users**: Disputes subject to your local jurisdiction

+**Australian Users - Alternative Dispute Resolution:**
+- You may lodge a complaint with the Office of the Australian Information Commissioner (OAIC) for privacy-related disputes
+- You may access industry ombudsman schemes if applicable

 ---